 Imagine The Matrix.
 There’s the world within the Matrix and the world outside it.
 Now, just recall the imagery and experience of watching the film for the first time.
-That stark difference between the two worlds highlights how it is if you’re selling on Amazon versus not selling on Amazon.
+That stark difference between the two realities is not unlike the disparity between selling your products on Amazon and avoiding the ecommerce giant.

 That’s why we took it upon ourselves to survey about 500 small to mid-sized business owners and managers within the United States.
-We used Google Consumer Surveys Publisher Network to conduct the surveys.
-We only picked companies who sell products through Amazon as a vendor, seller, or both.
+We used the Google Consumer Surveys Publisher Network to conduct our study.
+We only picked companies that sell products through Amazon as a vendor, seller, or both.

-Believe it or not, Amazon is bigger than most brick and mortar retailers combined!
-Its $355.9B trumps $297.8B any day of the week, while taking up 43% of the US ecommerce market share.
+Believe it or not, Amazon is bigger than most brick-and-mortar retailers combined!
+Its $355.9B value at the end of 2016 easily trumps $297.8B from brick-and-mortar, while taking up 43% of the U.S. ecommerce market share.
 And it doesn’t look like it’s slowing down.
 Prime Day 2017 alone saw an increase in sales by 60% YOY to an estimated $1 billion.

-So who has the advantage in this Amazonian world?
-Depends.
+So, who has the advantage in this Amazonian world?
+It depends.
 For convenience, inventory, and reputation, Amazon seems to be in the lead.
-However, price, quality, and customer experience can easily be dominated by retailers.
+However, retailers can easily dominate on price, quality, and customer experience.
 For example, businesses can offer more information on their product pages compared to Amazon.
 Also, retailers have the biggest opportunity for success when it comes to giving out unique experiences to customers.

 We found that there’s a 52% increased volume potential.
 The little-known drawback to selling on Amazon is the lower profit margin due to seller fees, which could be up to 45%, though businesses bank on the volume potential to make up for this.

 However, high sales volume isn’t an Amazon guarantee.
-You still need to competitively price products, manage your inventory, and take advantage of Prime while keeping up with delivery expectations.
-In other words, make sure you can deliver on that 2-day promise!
+You still need to offer competitively priced products, manage your inventory, and take advantage of Prime while keeping up with delivery expectations.
+In other words, make sure you can deliver on that two-day promise!

 First and foremost, retailers must invest in their own website.
-This means crafting a unique user experience, optimizing the customer’s journey to purchase, and gathering customer analytics for a better marketing strategy.
+This means crafting a unique user experience, optimizing the customer journey to purchase, and gathering customer analytics for a better marketing strategy.

 Increasingly, consumers want products and services that are tailored to them personally, and communications that target them directly.
-Fortunately, marketers have access to tons of data that can help them target these customers effectively.
+Fortunately, marketers have access to tons of data that can help them cater to these customers effectively.

 Second, you have to invest in your brand by improving image and perception.
 Most small to mid-sized businesses are currently seeing sales from Amazon.
-For the 8% who aren’t, 40% of them plan on getting cozy over the next five years.
+For the 8% that aren’t, 40% plan on getting cozy over the next five years.